Sampatiya Uikey

 She was president of district Panchayat in Mandla district, Madhya Pradesh.
+In 2023 She was elected as a member of legislative assembly from Mandla assembly of Madhya Pradesh.
+She is the cabinet minister in Mohan Yadav Cabinet.

 Her party, Bhartiya Janata Party has become the largest party in the Rajya Sabha with 58 members, overtaking Indian National Congress by one seat with Sampathiya Uikey being sworn in as member of the House of Elders on 4 August 2017.

+In 2023, she was elected as a Member of the Madhya Pradesh Legislative Assembly from Mandla constituency.
+After the formation of the Mohan Yadav government, she was appointed as a Cabinet Minister in the state government.